batalov/eyetropy/README.md

 #### tensorFlow
 * numberOfChannels - number of colour channels (default 3)
 * model - tensorFlow model: either coco ssd or mobilenet (default mobilenet)
-#### vmafMotionAvg
-* timeLength - number of seconds during which VMAF Motion Avg will be evaluated (default 5)
-#### detectBlackness
-* timeLength - number of seconds during which black parts will be detected (default 5)
-#### detectFreezes
-* timeLength - number of seconds during which freeze parts will be detected (default 5)
-#### detectSilentParts
-* timeLength - number of seconds during which silent parts will be detected (default 5)
-#### entropy
-* frameRate - number of fps (frame per second) for video (default 1); to change frame rate for special case use string format f/s e.g. '1/5' to extract 1 frame each 5 seconds
-* timeLength - number of seconds during which greyscale entropy will be evaluated (default 5)
-#### bitplaneNoise
+#### frameRate
-* frameRate - number of fps (frame per second) for video (default 1); to change frame rate for special case use string format f/s e.g. '1/5' to extract 1 frame each 5 seconds
+* number of fps (frame per second) for video source, use string format f/s e.g. '1/5' to extract 1 frame each 5 seconds
-* timeLength - number of seconds during which bit plane noise will be evaluated (default 5)
-#### splitImages
+#### timeLength
-* frameRate - number of fps (frame per second) for video (default 1); to change frame rate for special case use string format f/s e.g. '1/5' to extract 1 frame each 5 seconds
-* timeLength - number of seconds during which video will be split into images (default 5)
+* number of seconds during which video source will be processed by eyetropy
 #### frameExtractionTempDir
 * directory for frame extraction
 #### imgNumberOcrTempDir